 As a Wake Forest University School of Medicine student, you have abundant opportunities to develop your career interests, get involved on campus and form friendships that will last a lifetime.
-Our student organizations represent a wide range of interests, from academic to cultural.

 Student groups are student-led opportunities to get involved on campus.
 They comprise school of medicine students of any program (MD, PA, graduate, academic nursing) who have formally organized themselves for the purpose of pursuing a common interest.
 Student groups range from performing arts, clubs and sports to service-oriented or religious-affiliated groups.

 MD students have many opportunities for exploring their career interests, developing leadership skills and socializing with their peers.
 Learning Communities/Houses are a way for students to support and learn from each other during medical school while also getting academic, career and personal guidance from mentors representing many of the major subspecialties.

 The only medical honor society in the world, Alpha Omega Alpha Honor Medical Society recognizes and advocates for excellence in scholarship and the highest ideals in the profession of medicine.
 Our values include honesty, honorable conduct, morality, virtue, unselfishness, ethical ideals, dedication to serving others and leadership.
 Members have a compelling drive to do well and to advance the medical profession and exemplify the highest standards of professionalism.

 Our mission statement is:

 Alpha Omega Alpha — dedicated to the belief that in the profession of medicine we will improve care for all by:

 - Encouraging the development of leaders in academia and the community